 Fruit and Vegetable Prices

 How much do fruits and vegetables cost?
-ERS estimated average prices for 156 commonly consumed fresh and processed fruits and vegetables.
-Reported estimates include each product's average retail price per pound and per edible cup equivalent (the unit of measurement for Federal fruit and vegetable consumption recommendations).
+The USDA, Economic Research Service (ERS) estimated average prices for more than 150 commonly consumed fresh and processed fruits and vegetables.
+Reported estimates include each product's average retail price and price per edible cup equivalent (the unit of measurement for Federal recommendations for fruit and vegetable consumption).
+Average retail prices are reported per pound or per pint.
 For many fruits and vegetables, a 1-cup equivalent equals the weight of enough edible food to fill a measuring cup.
-ERS calculated average prices at retail stores using 2013 retail scanner data from Information Resources, Inc. (IRI).
-A selection of retail establishments across the U.S. provides IRI with weekly retail sales data (revenue and quantity).
-These retail establishments include grocery stores, supermarkets, supercenters, convenience stores, drug stores, and liquor stores.
+ERS calculated average prices at retail stores using 2013, 2016, and 2020 retail scanner data from Circana (formerly Information Resources Inc. [IRI]).
+A selection of retail establishments—grocery stores, supermarkets, supercenters, convenience stores, drug stores, and liquor stores—across the U.S. provides Circana with weekly retail sales data (revenue and quantity).

 ERS reports average prices per edible cup equivalent to inform policymakers and nutritionists about how much money it costs U.S. households to eat a sufficient quantity and variety of fruits and vegetables.
 Every five years the Departments of Agriculture and Health and Human Services release a new version of the Dietary Guidelines for Americans with information about how individuals can achieve a healthy diet.
 However, the average consumer falls short in meeting these recommendations.
 Many people consume too many calories from refined grains, solid fats, and added sugars, and do not eat enough whole grains, fruits, and vegetables.